 Getting confused between Kriya Yoga and Kundalini Yoga isn’t uncommon at all, especially as Kundalini Yoga includes the use of ‘Kriyas’ in its practice and Kriya Yoga helps to awaken ‘kundalini energy’.

 As I mentioned previously, the word ‘Kriya’ means ‘action’, and in Kundalini Yoga ‘Kriyas’ refers to a set of techniques and exercises used to unblock energy channels in the body and control this energy.

 The word ‘Kundalini’ means ‘coiled one’ in Sanskrit, which refers to the coiled life force which lays dormant at the bottom of our spine and can be awakened through certain yoga techniques.

 Both Kriya and Kundalini are concerned with directly awakening and controlling this life energy in order to achieve spiritual awareness, however, while the two are very closely related, they’re not identical.

 Practitioners of Kriya Yoga believe that the awakening of Kundalini energy needs to be done as a part of a wider spiritual path in order for it to be controlled safely, which is what makes it so effective.

-Kundalini Yoga, on the other hand, is a physical and mental discipline that can be practised without any prior spiritual learning or special initiation (although it’s still best practised under the guidance of a trained yoga teacher).
+Kundalini Yoga, on the other hand, is a physical and mental discipline that can be practiced without any prior spiritual learning or special initiation (although it’s still best practiced under the guidance of a trained yoga teacher).

 Kriya… A Path for Spiritual Awakening?